IUREDCap/redcap-etl-module/tests/web/README.md

     php clear_coverage_data.php

+And you will need to run the following before running phpunit or behat:

+    XDEBUG_MODE=coverage
+    export XDEBUG_MODE

 ### Browser setup

 For the automated web tests to run, you need to run an instance of the Chrome browser that the web tests